Analysing or debugging a simulation

 Activating the simulation tracer

-To use the tracer, you should activate the trace option with simulation.trace = True before running any calculation with a simulation object.
-This will allow you to inspect calculation steps and print them with simulation.tracer.print_computation_log().
+To use the tracer, activate the trace option with simulation.trace = True before running any calculation with a simulation object.
+This allows inspection of the calculation steps and prints them with simulation.tracer.print_computation_log().

 # -*- coding: utf-8 -*-